Skip to main content Skip to secondary navigation

 Proposed projects should:

-- Involve a team of Stanford undergraduate and/or graduate students.
-We encourage all interested groups to apply, however teams should be affiliated with a Stanford ASSU student group (Energy Club, Students for Sustainable Stanford, etc.); award funds will be transferred to the ASSU and students will work with the group's finance manager to get reimbursed for project expenses.
+2. Involve a team of Stanford undergraduate and/or graduate students.
+We encourage all interested groups to apply, however teams should be affiliated with a registered Stanford voluntary student organization (VSO) that is recognized by the Office of Community Engagement (OSE).
+A list of these groups can be found here; any group listed on that page is an active student organization with the exception of the following categories: Student Athlete Community Groups, Residential, Campus Departments, and Associated Students of Stanford University.
+Some examples from previous years include Stanford Energy Club, Students for Sustainable Stanford, Engineers for Sustainable World, etc. Award funds will be transferred to the VSO account and students will work with the group's finance manager to get reimbursed for project expenses (you will be asked to provide an account number in your application).

 Proposals should describe The Problem, Project's Objective(s), Activities and Expected Results and will include the following elements:

-- Name of student group(s) or partner organizations.
-Teams should be affiliated with a recognized ASSU student group, but all are welcome to apply.
+2. Name of student group(s) or partner organizations.
+Teams should be affiliated with a recognized VSO, but all are welcome to apply.

 View descriptions of funded projects here.